CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d1-GuestShell.md

 * network device provisioning automation
 * IOS XE Embedded Event Manager (EEM) response automation
 * edge compute for network applications and Internet of Things (IoT)

+### Introducing Guest Shell

+A powerful software feature called Guest Shell has been brought to products running Cisco IOS XE.
+Originally exclusively available only on Nexus switching products running NX-OS, Guest Shell is now available on the Catalyst, ISR, and CSR products running IOS XE.

+Guest Shell is a virtualized Linux-based environment running on the network device, designed to run standard and custom Linux applications, including Python, for automated management of Cisco devices.
+Guest Shell provides a secure environment, decoupled from the host network device, in which you can install and run scripts or software packages, while maintaining a fault and resource isolation from IOS XE.

 Guest Shell facilitates on-box network programmability, but with Application Hosting, Linux Containers (LXCs) can be installed for custom, purpose-built applications as well on network device platforms that support it.
 This lab will